taylanakgn/taylanakgn/README.md

 - Building **ShadowBridge**
 - Open to collaborating on **fintech, trade tech, and early-stage products**
-- Ask me about **international trade, fraud detection, or building a product end to end**
+- Ask me about **international trade, fraud detection, or taking a product from idea to production**
-- Active in the İzmir startup ecosystem — İZQ, GDG İzmir, Workup
 - Reach me at **taylan2001.is@gmail.com**

 ---